v4ld3rr4m4/cv/Readme.md

 ## Welcome to GitHub Pages

-This proyect is ust about my CURIRCULM VITAE .
+This proyect is  about my CURRICULM VITAE .
 That is a presentation card.